-Line of Credit - In connection with the default under the Loan Documents (as further described below in Note 18) there was a cross-default under the SLR Digital Finance LLC ("SLR" and the "SLR Default") financing and security agreement for a line of credit (the "Line of Credit"), where the Line of Credit, as amended, was terminated.
-In connection with the termination, the Company paid SLR \$3,448 with the proceeds from the Simplify Loan as described in Note 12, representing the amount due on the outstanding loan balance, accrued interest, certain fees and contingency reserves other fees in connection with the termination.
+Line of Credit - In connection with the Arena Notes Default (as further described below in Note 18) there was a cross-default under the SLR Digital Finance LLC ("SLR" and the "SLR Default") financing and security agreement for a line of credit (the "Line of Credit"), where the Line of Credit, as amended, was terminated.
+In connection with the termination, the Company paid SLR \$3,448 with the proceeds from the Simplify Loan as described in Note 10, representing the amount due on the outstanding loan balance, accrued interest, certain fees and contingency reserves other fees in connection with the termination.
 In connection with the SLR Default, SLR no longer provided funding under the Line of Credit while paying down the Line of Credit with payments received from the Company's customers in accordance with the terms of the agreement.
-As of September 30, 2024, the Company repaid the full amount due under the Line of Credit.
+As of June 30, 2024, the Company repaid the full amount due under the Line of Credit and has an amount due of \$804 from SLR representing excess collections under the Line of Credit as reflected in prepayments and other current assets on the condensed consolidated balance sheets, all of which was collected as of the issuance date of the financial statements.

 The Line of Credit, as amended, provided for (i) \$40,000 maximum amount of advances available (subject to certain limits and eighty-five (85%) of eligible accounts receivable), (ii) an interest rate at the prime rate plus 4.0% per annum of the amount advanced (subject to minimum utilization of at least 10% of the maximum amount of advances available), (iii) payment of a fee equal to 2.25% of the maximum line amount with respect to any termination of the agreement prior to December 31, 2025 at the option of the Company at any time with 60 day notice, (iv) a payment of a performance fee in the amount equal to 2.25% of the maximum line amount, under certain circumstances in connection with the Business Combination (as further described below), and (v) a payment of a success fee in connection with the Business Combination under certain circumstances.
-As of September 30, 2024 and December 31, 2023, the outstanding balance under the Line of Credit was \$0 and \$19,609, respectively.
+As of June 30, 2024 and December 31, 2023, the outstanding balance under the Line of Credit was \$0 and \$19,609, respectively.

-The Company has refinanced the Line of Credit with a new credit facility with Simplify, as further described in Note 12.
+The Company has refinanced the Line of Credit with a new credit facility with Simplify, as further described in Note 10.

-Information for the three months and nine months ended September 30, 2024 and 2023 with respect to interest expense related to the Line of Credit is provided under the heading Interest Expense in Note 12.
+Information for the three months and six months ended June 30, 2024 and 2023 with respect to interest expense related to the Line of Credit is provided under the heading Interest Expense in Note 12.